deepns/codegym/notes/journal.md

 Been a while I lost in touch with my daily exercise.
 Restarting the practice.

+### Day 7 (grpc echo server)

+- added a echo server, with proto definition and client and server code
+- added a simple echo and server side streaming
+- will add client side streaming and bidirectional streaming tomorrow
+- read the tutorial page again...finding new information on each read

+### Day 6

+- went over some patterns from educative

 ### Day 5 (go contexts)

 - More on go contexts